oracle/bpftune/FEATURE_PLAN.md

  - we notice new tuners appearing/disappearing from /usr/lib64/bpftune
    via inotify.
 We watch the above directory for tuner addition or removal to allow packages to separately deliver their own tuners.
+   We will eventually deliver a bpftune-devel package to support this, which will include headers required etc.

 ### sysctl tuner
  - add support for dynamically disabling relevant tuner if tunables change